 New Year, new wines to try.
 If you’re the type that gets stuck drinking the same wines, from the same producers, over and over, we want to challenge you to break out of your shell this year.
 Here are some of our favorite, “out of the box”, wines we tasted last year (and no, none of these are box wines… not that there’s anything wrong with them).
 Here are 12 new wine recommendations for 2023.

 I like to review wines the way most people taste them, with food.
 Many of the wine reviews you’ll see on this site are accompanied by a recipe.
 When we test recipes we usually open a few different wines of various styles that we think will work, then write about the best pairing.

-But often we taste wines — either those sent as samples for review, purchased on our own, or featured in our Vindulge Wine Shop – that are definitely worthy of mention even though they weren’t part of a recipe.
+But often we taste wines — either those sent as samples for review or purchased on our own – that are definitely worthy of mention even though they weren’t part of a recipe.
 These wines below fit that bill.

 These were selected because they motivated us to branch outside of our regular rotation of the same ‘ol, same ‘ol, wines we reach for.
 Something new.
 Something different.
 We hope you love them as much as we did.

 Bonus: a few of these wines are featured in our Wine of the Week.
 That is a weekly newsletter highlighting some of the incredible wines from the Vindulge Wine Shop.
 The reviews in my newsletter go into more detail and depth on the wines, and also show you where you can purchase the wines.

 Branch out from your regular rotation with these gems.

 Château De Moulin Â Vent 2019 “Moulin Â Vent” Couvent Des Thorins (Beaujolais, France)